 The City of Lowell is located on the southeastern border of Kent County, about 15 miles east of the City of Grand Rapids, the nearest metropolitan area.
 Though the community is still considered rural, the suburbanization of the West Michigan community is affecting the growth and development of Lowell.
-The City is bisected by state highway M-21 and 5 miles north of the I-96 interstate highway.
-Several trails run through and to the community.
+The City is bisected by state highway M-21 and 5 miles north of I-96 interstate highway.
+There are a number of trails that run through and to the community.
 There is also an airport located just north of the City.

-Much of the population in the City live north of M-21 due to the extensive Grand River floodplain and poor soils on the south side of the highway.
+Much of the population in the City lives north of M-21 due to the extensive Grand River floodplain and poor soils on the south side of the highway.
 New residential development is found primarily on the edges of the east and west City boundaries.